scala-network/DefyX/doc/specs.md

 In order to allow PoW verification with a lower amount of memory, the Dataset is constructed in two steps using an intermediate structure called the "Cache", which can be used to calculate Dataset items on the fly.

-The whole Dataset is constructed from the key value `K`, which is an input parameter of DefyX.
+The whole Dataset is constructed from the key value `K`, which is an input parameter of RandomX.
 The whole Dataset needs to be recalculated everytime the key value changes.
 Fig. 7.1 shows the process of Dataset construction.
+Note: the maximum supported length of `K` is 60 bytes.
+Using a longer key results in implementation-defined behavior.

 *Figure 7.1 - Dataset construction*